Safety Guide for Bulletproof Backpacks

 IMPORTANT NOTE: Parents, if your child has a ballistic shield in his or her backpack, please instruct your child to NOT disclose this to the other children in their classroom or at school.
 In the event of an imminent shooting threat, your child’s backpack could be taken by another student.

 Your child should always have easy access to the Pack whether at their desk or at the closest location used for storage such as hooks or racks.
 For the younger children, practice having them make themselves “small”.
 In other words, if they are not able to flee or take cover, the Pack will become the only defensive item they have.
-Look at the photos above and remind your child how important the Pack will be in an emergency.
+Look at the photos above and remind your child how important their BulletProof Pack will be in an emergency.
 If you have to fight, put your backpack on in front of you covering your chest with your arms through the straps so your hands are free to defend yourself.